seanmiddleditch/nanofmt/docs/api.rst

     Consumes characters from ``in`` up to, but not including, ``end``.
     Returns a pointer to one past the last character consumed.

-  .. cpp:function:: void format(T const& value, format_buffer& buffer) const
+  .. cpp:function:: void format(T const& value, format_output& buffer) const

     Formats ``value`` to ``buffer``.